iAmKankan/Transformer/Positional Encoding/README.md

 In this work, we use sine and cosine functions of different frequencies:

-P E(pos,2i) = sin(pos/100002i/dmodel) P E(pos,2i+1) = cos(pos/100002i/dmodel)

 $$\Large {\color{Purple}\begin{matrix*}
  \textrm{PE}(pos, 2i) &=& sin \Big( \dfrac{pos}{10000 ^ {2i / d}} \Big)  \\
  \textrm{PE}(pos, 2i + 1) &=& cos\Big( \dfrac{pos}{10000 ^ {2i / d}} \Big)
 \end{matrix*}} $$

-where pos is the position and i is the dimension.
-That is, each dimension of the positional encoding corresponds to a sinusoid.
+where $pos$ is the position, and $i$ is the dimension.
+That is, each dimension of the positional encoding corresponds to a **sinusoid**.
 The wavelengths form a geometric progression from 2π to 10000 · 2π.
 We chose this function because we hypothesised it would allow the model to easily learn to attend by relative positions, since for any fixed offset k, P Epos+k can be represented as a linear function of P Epos.
 We also experimented with using learned positional embeddings [8] instead, and found that the two versions produced nearly identical results (see Table 3 row (E)).
 We chose the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training.

 [1]: https://share.google/aimode/qveb3RiTDnFjn4gCf "Recurrence in a neural network is a mechanism where the output from a previous step is fed back into the network as input for the current step.
 This creates a loop, allowing the network to maintain a memory of past events to process sequential or time-series data"